If you have to get a filling, you and your dentist have lots of materials to choose from. Before your appointment, get up to speed on your options.

 These may also be a good choice for people who are afraid of dental work, since a composite can be bonded in place, which means less drilling.

 Advantages: Your dentist can closely match the color of a composite filling to the color of your teeth.

 Cons: Composite fillings can stain or discolor over time, just like your teeth.

 Fillings That Release Fluoride

 The newer options for dental fillings include glass ionomers, made of acrylic acids and fine-glass powders.

-Advantages: Glass ionomer fillings can be colored to blend in with surrounding natural teeth.
-Plus, they can be designed to release small amounts of fluoride, which helps prevent decay.
+Pros: They can be colored to blend in with your nearby teeth.
+They also can be designed to release small amounts of fluoride, which helps prevent decay.

 Crowns That Look Like Your Teeth

-When you need a crown, inlay, or veneer, the go-to is typically porcelain, ceramic, or another glass-like material.
+When you need a crown, inlay, or veneer, the go-to material is typically porcelain, ceramic, or another glass-like substance.

-Dentists choose porcelain for veneers because it can be formed into thin shells that fit over enamel, the outer surface of your teeth.
+Dentists choose porcelain for veneers because it can be formed into thin shells that fit over the surface of your teeth.